rsippl/big-ring/README.md

 Indoor Cycling currently does the following:

-* Works on Ubuntu Linux.
-It's a goal to support Windows and OS X, but I've done no work to support them yet.
+* Works on Linux.
+On Windows, video is not smooth for HD movies.
+For some reason, loading a video frame as an OpenGL texture is much too slow on Windows.
+I'm probably doing something wrong.
 * Get information from ANT+ Sensors
     - Power meters
     - Cadence meter (including cadence from power meters)